Caroline Ducharme: Redshirt junior year

 Although Ducharme participated in the 3-point contest during the team's ceremonial "First Night" celebration in October 2024, she sat out the first 27 games of the 2024-25 season.
 Her first game appearance occurred in the final 2:21 of the Huskies' regular season matchup against the Butler Bulldogs, where the redshirt junior tallied one rebound in her return to the court.
 She made brief appearances against Creighton and Marquette to close out the regular season.

 In the 2025 Big East Tournament, Ducharme played a combined total of nine minutes, notching two points and an assist against St. John's in the quarterfinals and three points and a rebound against Villanova in the Big East semifinals.

 Ducharme played sparingly in the 2025 March Madness Tournament, but had a season-high 11 minutes, six points and four rebounds in UConn's first round opener against Arkansas State.
 She appeared in the final two minutes of the Huskies' National Championship win against South Carolina.

 In April 2025, Ducharme announced that she plans to return to Storrs for her redshirt senior season.

+WNBA

+On April 15, 2026 Ducharme agreed to a training camp contract with the Golden State Valkyries, putting her in a position to earn a roster spot on the squad.